vllm-project/vllm-project.github.io/_posts/2023-11-14-notes-vllm-vs-deepspeed.md

 The DeepSpeed team recently published [a blog post](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen) claiming 2x throughput improvement over vLLM, achieved by leveraging the Dynamic SplitFuse technique.
 We are happy to see the technology advancements from the open-source community.
 In this blog, we show the specific scenarios where the Dynamic SplitFuse technique is advantageous, noting that these cases are relatively limited.
-For the majority of workloads, vLLM is faster than (or performs comparably to) DeepSpeed MII.
+For the majority of workloads, vLLM is faster than (or performs comparably to) DeepSpeed-FastGen.

 ### Performance Benchmark

-We've identified two key differences between vLLM and DeepSpeed in terms of performance optimization:
+We've identified two key differences between vLLM and DeepSpeed-FastGen in terms of performance optimization:

-1. **DeepSpeed adopts a conservative/suboptimal memory allocation scheme**, which wastes memory when output lengths are large.
+1. **DeepSpeed-FastGen adopts a conservative/suboptimal memory allocation scheme**, which wastes memory when output lengths are large.
-2. DeepSpeed’s Dynamic SplitFuse scheduling gives **speedup only when prompt lengths are much greater than output lengths**.
+2. DeepSpeed-FastGen’s Dynamic SplitFuse scheduling gives **speedup only when prompt lengths are much greater than output lengths**.

-As a result, DeepSpeed outperforms when the workload is consistently long prompt and short output.
+As a result, DeepSpeed-FastGen outperforms when the workload is consistently long prompt and short output.
 In other scenarios, vLLM shows superior performance.

 #### Scenario 1: Long Prompt Length, Short Output
-Here, DeepSpeed's Dynamic SplitFuse scheduling is expected to shine.
+Here, DeepSpeed-FastGen's Dynamic SplitFuse scheduling is expected to shine.
 However, the performance gain we observe isn't as significant as 2x.

 <p align="center">